HrishiGodina/FoodIn/README.md

 # FoodIn
-This is an android app to order food in IITGN canteens.
+This is an android app to order food in IIT Gandhinagar's canteens.